HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 	Testrun
 	  Passed: 13729   Failed:    0   Error:    0   NA:    0   Total: 13729

-Using `-tests` it is possible to specify a smaller set of tests, while `-exclude` allows to exclude tests (e.g. failing due to issues with the current HSA RT implementation).
+Using `-tests` option it is possible to specify a smaller set of tests, while `-exclude` allows to exclude tests (e.g. failing due to issues with the current HSA RT implementation).

 ## Command line options

 The "hc" supports the following command line options:

-- `-tests TestSet`: prefix of test to run, e.g. `-tests prm/` to run all the tests;
+- `-tests TestSet`: prefix of test to run, e.g. `-tests /` to run all tests or `-tests prm/` to run only PRM tests;
 - `-exclude File`: file containing a list of tests to be excluded from testing;
 - `-verbose`: enables detailed test output in a log file;
 - `-testlog File`: name for a log file, the default name is test.log;